angelosalatino/cso-classifier/README.md

 This major release marks a significant milestone for the CSO Classifier, bringing it up to speed with the latest Python standards and enhancing its core capabilities.
 Key updates include:
 * **Python 3.11 and 3.12 support**: The classifier now officially supports Python versions 3.11 and 3.12.
 * **Updated Word2vec Model**: The underlying Word2vec model has been updated with papers up to 2025, enhancing its semantic understanding.
+See [here](#word2vec-model-and-token-to-cso-combined-file-generation).
+* **Croissant Specification**: The classifier now supports the generation of Croissant metadata for the classification results.
+See [here](#croissant-specification).
 * **Extended Documentation**: The documentation has been expanded to provide more comprehensive guidance and examples.
 * **Improved Codebase**: General code improvements have been implemented for better performance and maintainability.